encode/django-rest-framework/docs/topics/rest-framework-2-announcement.md

-# Django REST framework 2
+# Django REST framework 2.0

-What it is, and why you should care.

 > Most people just make the mistake that it should be simple to design simple things.
 In reality, the effort required to design something is inversely proportional to the simplicity of the result.
 >